eegg/school-policies-and-procedures/src/nutrition.rst

 * We use meal times to help children to develop independence through making choices, serving food and drink and feeding themselves.
 * We provide children with utensils that are appropriate for their ages and stages of development and
-* We have fresh drinking water constantly available for the children.
+* We have fresh drinking water constantly available at the snack table for the children.
-  We inform the children about how to obtain the water and that they can ask for water at any time during the day.
+  We inform the children about how to obtain the water and that they can ask for or pour their own water at any time during the day.
 * We offer children present outside main hours an appropriate meal or snack.
 * We inform parents who provide food for their children about the storage facilities available in the setting.
 * We give parents who provide food for their children information about suitable containers for food.
-* In order to protect children with food allergies, we discourage children from sharing and swapping their food with one another.
+* In order to protect children with food allergies, children are not permitted to share or swap their food with one another.
-* For children who drink milk, we provide whole pasteurised milk.
+* For children who drink milk, we provide a choice of whole pasteurised milk, semi-skimmed or soya/rice milk in the case of dietary needs.
-* For each child under two, we provide parents with daily written information about feeding routines, intake and preferences.

 Packed lunches
 ^^^^^^^^^^^^^^

-Where children bring packed lunches, we:
+Children bring packed lunches, we:

 * ensure perishable contents of packed lunches are refrigerated or contain an ice pack to keep food cool
 * inform parents of our policy on healthy eating
 * inform parents of whether we have facilities to microwave cooked food brought from home
-* encourage parents to provide sandwiches with a healthy filling, fruit, and milk-based desserts where we can only provide cold food from home.
+* encourage parents to provide sandwiches with a healthy filling, fruit, vegetables and healthy desserts or suitable alternatives to these.
-* discourage sweet drinks and can provide children with water or diluted fresh fruit juice
+* discourage sweet drinks and can provide children with water or milk.
 * discourage packed lunch contents that consist largely of crisps, processed foods, sweet drinks and sweet products such as cakes or biscuits
 * reserve the right to return this food to the parent as a last resort
 * provide children bringing packed lunches, with plates, cups and cutlery